 The laundry room probably isn't your favorite part of your house, but if you have a family you likely find yourself spending time in it more often than you'd like.
 So why not make it a room you enjoy visiting, to the point where - gasp - you might even look forward to your next load of laundry?
 These totally cool, totally beautiful ideas span from super easy to some-renovation-required, but they're all gorgeous enough to make your friends jealous.
-Just prepare for guests to bring... their dirty laundry over each time they visit.
+Just prepare for guests to bring their dirty laundry over each time they visit.

 The first step to any practical laundry room is a sink; this simple addition will pay off time and time again.
 The farmhouse sink is both trendy and practical, lending a vintage vibe in any room.
 The deep basin is perfect for your laundry room, especially if you have a lot of delicates, and if white isn't your style you can find a farmhouse sink in many different materials to fit your look.
-Add in the subway tile and the gorgeous gold fixtures, and this laundry room steals the show.Continue to 3 of 11 below.
+Add in the subway tile and the gorgeous gold fixtures, and this laundry room steals the show.Continue to 2 of 10 below.

 Add a Barn Door